-What’s the deal with Private Debt Collection Agencies (PDCs)?
+What’s the deal with private debt collection agencies (PDCs)?

 What are the risks associated with PDCs?

-- Elevated risk for low-income taxpayers: PDCs have an agenda to push people to make payments, even if the taxpayers can’t afford it.
+Private collectors have an agenda to push people to make tax payments, even if the taxpayers can’t afford it.
 This can create economic hardship for people who would otherwise qualify for alternative payment plans by the IRS.

 The IRS wants consumers to know what’s up, but public awareness campaigns are minimal at best due to drastic IRS funding cuts.
 As a result, consumers are left in the dark and even more vulnerable to scams.

 While the lawfulness of PDC use is under scrutiny, it is today’s reality.
 The key to avoiding trouble is being smart about tackling your tax debt and not going at it alone.